DPulavarthy/Rita/README.md

   </p>
 </p>

-### About the bot
+### About
-Rita is a bot for simple use and only responds to the owner!
-Rita is your bot helper, created in Discord.JS v12 this bot tries to be lightweight and fast.
-Some of the features are an AI chatbot, text tags, image tags, and simple [music commands](https://github.com/eritislami/evobot).
+Rita is your bot helper with simple to use commands and only responds to the owner.
+Created in Discord.JS v12 this bot is lightweight and fast.
+Some features include: AI chat, text tags, [music commands](https://github.com/eritislami/evobot), and more!

 ***Note:*** Due to the existence of text/image tags, the bot cannot be hosted on [Heroku](http://heroku.com/), my version is hosted on a Raspberry Pi Zero W.